 - Bleeding or pus discharge

 Microneedling is a cosmetic procedure in which small needles are used to puncture the skin and boost the production of collageni XThe main structural protein responsible for the structure and function of connective tissues, bones, skin elasticity, and stretchiness. .
 To ensure your skin heals properly, you should follow the instructions your doctor provides for micro-needling aftercare.
 You may experience dry skin, slight redness, and pain after the procedure, which is normal and subsides after 24 hours.
-Ensure you wash your face with lukewarm water and a gentle cleanser and avoid swimming for two weeks till your skin heals.
+Ensure you follow the right skincare regimen on a regular basis.
+Wash your face with lukewarm water and a gentle cleanser and avoid swimming for two weeks till your skin heals.
 You may experience adverse effects after the procedure such as infection and an acute form of swelling called the tram track effect.
 Consult your doctor if you develop any adverse effects.

 Take note of the insights discussed in this post.
 Follow your doctors instructions carefully.
 With the right measures, your skin can show recovery much faster.